How to Build a Full-Featured B2B Travel Portal in 2025

 API Gateway Kong / AWS API Gateway

-Using microservices architecture and containerization helps your portal scale horizontally with traffic.
-You can also adopt a headless CMS to power your content without interfering with core logic.
+Using microservices and containerization ensures that your portal scales horizontally and remains modular.
+A headless CMS allows flexible content delivery without interfering with business logic.

 9. Phased Development Roadmap